 Frequently Asked Questions

 The B.A.
 Degree requires 51 units (approximately 20 courses) taken over a two-year period in five consecutive semesters which includes one summer semester.
-The TV courses must be taken in a specific sequence, so it is important that you e-mail your academic advisor ASAP at firstname.lastname@example.org.
+The Film/TV courses must be taken in a specific sequence, so it is important that you e-mail your academic advisor ASAP at firstname.lastname@example.org.
 To find out what your class schedule would be for the next two years, see Roadmaps for DMA majors under the Class Documents section.
 The program also offers a Certificate in Television Arts which requires 21 units (approximately 7 courses) taken over a one-year period in three consecutive semesters including one summer semester.
-The Certificate Program is designed for students who already have a B.A. degree and now just need the hands-on production training and project experience in Television Arts.
+The Certificate Program is designed for students who already have a B.A. degree and now just need the hands-on production training and project experience in film and television.

 How do I apply for admission to the University?